TimboKZ/Chonky/stories/03-File-Browser-basics/07-Thumbnails.md

 type ThumbnailGenerator = (file: FileData) => MaybeThumbnail | Promise<MaybeThumbnail>;
 ```

+You'll be happy to find out your thumbnail generator will always be called in a
+lazy-loading fashion.
+That is, the thumbnail will only be requested when your file
+actually appears on your user's screen.
+This feature comes very handy when you need
+to display many files (>10,000), but don't want to generate 10,000 thumbnails at the
+same time.

 ## Example with arbitrary loading delay

 The _Live Example_ below demonstrates how thumbnail loading can be carried out in